marcioflambo/FinanceShare/replit.md

 - June 26, 2025.
 Added advanced transaction search and filtering system: month/year dropdown selection and real-time text search by description, category, or account name with live result counting and filter clearing
 - June 26, 2025.
 Fixed application startup issues and server stability problems
 - June 26, 2025.
 Restored missing inactive bank accounts functionality with reactivation feature in dropdown menu
-- June 26, 2025. **COMPLETE DATABASE MIGRATION**: Removed all in-memory storage (MemStorage) and configured application to use 100% PostgreSQL database for all data operations
+- June 26, 2025. **COMPLETE DATABASE MIGRATION**: Removed all in-memory storage (MemStorage) and configured application to use 100% MySQL database for all data operations
 - June 26, 2025.
 Enforced strict database-only data persistence - application now requires DATABASE_URL and fails gracefully if database is not available
 - June 26, 2025. **REPLIT MIGRATION COMPLETED**: Successfully migrated from Replit Agent to standard Replit environment with enhanced functionality
 - June 26, 2025. **EXTERNAL MYSQL DATABASE**: Successfully configured and connected to external Percona MySQL database (186.202.152.149) with complete schema migration and demo data